fabiocaccamo/FCCurrentLocationGeocoder/README.md

 FCCurrentLocationGeocoder
 =========================

-iOS Class on top of LocationManager and CLGeocoder for **geocode / reverse-geocode user current location** using a block-based syntax.
+iOS Class on top of LocationManager and CLGeocoder for **forward geocode and reverse geocode user current location** using a block-based syntax.

+It can be used also to **know the user approximate location (always country, almost always city) without asking for permission** (using a free GeoIP service).

 ##Requirements & Dependecies
 - iOS >= 5.0